-A child or adult that has prominent ears can suffer from self-esteem issues for many years.
+A child or adult that has prominent ears can suffer from image issues for many years.
 Large or protruding ears may result in patients growing their hair or wearing hats to feel more comfortable.
 Having ears that are highly noticeable also tends to affect both your professional and social life.
 Fortunately, protruding ears are not something you need to live with.

 What is Otoplasty surgery

 Ear pinning (or Otoplasty) is a surgical procedure that changes the size and shape of the ears, often placing them closer to the head.
 While it’s most commonly performed between the ages of five and 14, it can also be performed on adults of any age.
 Children need to be at least five years of age because this is when the cartilage of the ear will be fully developed.
 This is a highly practical procedure that can permanently improve the appearance of your ears.

 Otoplasty begins with an incision made behind the ear.
 While a general anaesthetic can be used, a local anaesthetic is usually the preferred choice.
 Once the incision is made, the cartilage is re-shaped and the ears are sutured or “pinned back” into place.
 When the position and desired shape has been achieved, the ears are dressed and left to heal.
 The procedure takes one to two hours to complete.
 The exact length of the procedure will depend on your age, your ears and your desired outcome.
 Patients are free to return home after their procedure, provided someone is available to drive them home if a general anaesthetic was used.

 Patients who also have stretched or torn earlobes can have them repaired at the same time.
 This will involve removing any excess, stretched skin and stitching the lobes back together.
 Once the ears have healed completely, patients are free to pierce them again.

 Otoplasty recovery time